 “EM Solutions has operated predominantly as a standalone business since being acquired in 2019 to support the SpaceLink operations, which EOS has since exited.

-EOS added the sale would enable EM to become “more strategically aligned” and benefit from an increased market presence in the satcom sector.
+EOS said the sale would enable EM to become “more strategically aligned” and benefit from an increased market presence in the SATCOM sector.

-“Under the ownership of the Cohort group, EM Solutions will continue to be proudly Australian-based and remain committed to meeting its obligations with existing customers in Australia and overseas.”
+“Under the ownership of the Cohort group, EM Solutions will continue to be proudly Australian-based and remain committed to meeting its obligations with existing customers in Australia and overseas,” it said.

 EOS is best known in the space sector for using high-energy lasers to identify and track objects in space.
 A member of the Smartsat CRC collaboration, it has held a number of key space contracts in Australia and the US.

-A struggle to find investors, though, led to the venture being terminated in November 2022, with EOS again stating it would redirect funds towards its core offerings.
+A struggle to find investors, though, led to the venture being terminated in November 2022, with EOS again saying it would redirect funds towards its core offerings.

 Earlier this week, for example, Fleet Space revealed it had successfully tested two-way voice and data transfer via satellite.